- Add the latest version of UI-Kit to your

 - When you use the Add or Remove action on a repeating dynamic layout, you do not need to use a Run script action.

-- You can configure components interaction and views for offline-enabled cases.
+- You can configure master-detail interaction and views for offline-enabled cases.

 - You can create and remove pages with the ClientCache API methods.